kariljordan/toolkit-of-ideas-fork/Accessibility.md

         * Utilise workshop Helpers to ensure learners are not falling behind.
     * **Recommendations specific to virtual workshops**
 * For virtual workshops, keep track of the chat and repeat the questions and answers that come up there.
 * Utilise automatic closed captioning- either through [Zoom](https://support.zoom.us/hc/en-us/articles/4409683389709) or other online platforms.
-The Carpentries does not allow external AI bots to be used for notetaking purposes to protect the privacy of all attendees unless they have been specifically requested as an accommodation.
+The Carpentries does not allow external AI bots to be used for notetaking purposes to protect the privacy of all attendees unless they have been specifically requested as an accessibility support.
 * Use a headset with a boom mic or an external mic for higher-quality audio.
 * Recognise that participants may have varying internet connection speeds and access.
 Encourage asynchronous participation options for those who may face connectivity issues.
 Allow participants to turn their cameras off and turn off other video feeds to allow for better connectivity.
 * Incorporate regular breaks to combat screen fatigue and allow participants to briefly step away from their screens during longer sessions.